Sign in →

 Ordering Guidance

-This test is not appropriate for evaluation of an abnormal newborn screen for galactosemia.
+This test is a quantitative analysis of carbohydrate excretion in the urine.
+It is not appropriate for evaluation of an abnormal newborn screen for galactosemia.
 For those cases, order GCT / Galactosemia Reflex, Blood and consider GAL1P / Galactose-1-Phosphate, Erythrocytes and GATOL / Galactitol, Quantitative, Urine.

 Specimen Required